ruirosiki/Pirate-Ship/README.md

 - [ ] Tracking whether a ship is sunk
 - [ ] Ability for players to place battleships
 - [ ] Ability to play against another player
-- [ ] Updated visuals to make the game more visually appealing
+- [ ] Update player and computer move visuals to images
-- [ ] Find treasure feature to heal one hit on battleship
-- [ ] Continue turn feature that allows the player or computer to continue guessing a miss is registered
+- [ ] Continue turn feature that allows the player or computer to continue guessing when a hit is registered
+- [ ] Incorporate vertical placement function
+- [ ] Allow player to set board size
+- [ ] Allow player to choose how many and what size ships are in play